danvuk567/danvuk567/README.md

 # Introduction

 Hi, I'm Dan.
-I’m a Data Enthusiast with expertise in data analysis and reporting, query optimization, ETL development, database design and data modelling.
+I’m a Data Enthusiast who loves to develop creative and robust solutions to business problems using various technical tools.
+I have proficiency in data analysis and reporting, query optimization, ETL development, database design and data modelling.
 I have 6 years experience working as a Data Analyst for a Private Wealth Management company.
-I also have over 10 years experience as a Systems Analyst working with data integration, software integration and reporting for a large Retail company.
+I also have over 10 years experience working with various aspects of business intelligence, data integration, software development and reporting for a large Retail company.
 My core Data Analyst skills are:

 * Database development and querying data using SQL.